 tags have frequently been responsible for reuniting pets with their

-find resolution in knowing what happened and being able to say goodbye
+find resolution in knowing what happened and be able to say goodbye...

 "Best money I ever spent"